tobyperrett/few-shot-action-recognition/README.md

 - UCF101 ([splits from ARN](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123500511.pdf))
 - HMDB51 ([splits from ARN](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123500511.pdf))

 I've chosen not to support Kinetics because the full dataset doesn't exist (videos are continually removed from youtube/marked as private) meaning results aren't repeatable, and it's a pain to download the videos which are still there as youtube can randomly block you scraping.
-Additionaly, it's not a very good test of few-shot action recognition methods as classes can be distinguised by appearance alone, which means it doesn't test temporal understanding.
+Additionaly, it's not a very good test of few-shot action recognition methods as classes can be distinguished by appearance alone, which means it doesn't test temporal understanding.

 # Instructions